ggandor/lightspeed.nvim/README.md

 ### Repeating motions

-Repeating in Lightspeed works in a uniform way accross all motions - all of the following methods (and even combinations of them) are valid options:
+Repeating in Lightspeed works in a uniform way across all motions - all of the following methods (and even combinations of them) are valid options:

 #### "Instant" repeat